-In order to improve our service and to remedy any problem or obstacle within the organisation, we invite you to submit your problem or complaint directly.
+In order to improve our service and to remedy any problem or obstacle within the organisation, we invite you to submit your problem or complaint directly to us.
 We will always seek to examine it within a maximum period of 14 days.
 If this turns out to be impossible, we will notify you in time.
-In this case, we will communicate the reason for this delay and the period within which the handling of your file is likely to be completed.
+In this case, we will communicate the reason for the delay and the period within which we expect to process your file.

 If you are not satisfied with the final decision, you can also refer the matter to the Ombudsman of the insurance sector: www.ombudsman.as

 GROUP WHISTLEBLOWER POLICY

 At Credendo, compliance with laws, procedures and internal policies is of great importance, because we believe that integrity, ethics and personal responsibility are key to the success of our business.

 Our whistleblowing portal allows you to easily report, in a few simple steps, information about a crime or an offence, a threat or harm to the public interest, a violation or an attempt to conceal a violation of applicable and binding law (laws, regulations, etc.), integrity principles or a breach of our Code of Conduct.